 - As junior to Robin Purchas QC, acted for Battersea Dogs and Cats Home in relation to the Northern Line Extension Transport and Works Act Order

-She has previously spoken at the Arboricultural Association annual conference on this niche area and has been invited to do so again in 2018.
-She is also a member and contributor to the UKTC online forum and regularly provides training to tree officers and arboricultural consultants.
+She has previously spoken twice at the Arboricultural Association annual conference on this niche area and regularly provides training to tree officers and arboricultural consultants including via the London Tree Officers’ Association.

 Stephanie has advised both individuals and planning authorities on compensation, the extent of historic tree preservation orders, the removal of protected trees and the recovery of compensation for damage to trees on behalf of local authorities using the CAVAT system.